thomasalbuquerque/challenge-500-records-nodejs/README.md

     npm run start
 ```

-5. Check the output.txt file to see the emitted posts.
+5. Check the outputs/output.txt file to see the emitted posts.